AnasSayed27/AI-ML-Portfolio/CNN-Potato-Disease-Classifier/README.md

 - **Validation Accuracy:** Achieved **~92.66%** on the test dataset.
 - **Model Performance:** The training history demonstrates a stable learning curve with minimal overfitting, confirmed by the validation accuracy and loss metrics.
-- **Classification Report:** The model shows high precision and recall across all three classes, effectively distinguishing between healthy and diseased leaves.
+- **Classification Report:** Sample predictions show the model can visually distinguish between healthy, early blight, and late blight leaves with high confidence.

 ![Training and Validation Accuracy/Loss Plot](https://github.com/user-attachments/assets/8f50ed83-02a5-4f2f-8b59-5d3051e00ec4)